Flèche bas

 Sacem Lab

-Sponsored by Jean-Michel Jarre, our council explored numerous subjects in 2024, including music recognition technologies, the creator economy, superfans, structural market developments, innovation in gaming regarding copyright and, of course, AI through all its uses and perspectives.
+Sponsored by Jean-Michel Jarre, our council explored numerous subjects in 2024, including music recognition technologies, the creator economy, superfans, structural market developments, innovation in gaming regarding copyright and, of course, a range of perspectives concerning AI and its many uses.

-Sponsored by Jean-Michel Jarre, our council explored numerous subjects in 2024, including music recognition technologies, the creator economy, superfans, structural market developments, innovation in gaming regarding copyright and, of course, AI through all its uses and perspectives.
+Sponsored by Jean-Michel Jarre, our council explored numerous subjects in 2024, including music recognition technologies, the creator economy, superfans, structural market developments, innovation in gaming regarding copyright and, of course, a range of perspectives concerning AI and its many uses.

 Open Innovation